 Your finances may also be insecure after giving up your credit card information to that site.

 5. Watch out for “hook” phrases

-There’s a number of “hook” phrases I’ve found that hint at a scholarship being a scam.
+There’s a number of “hook” phrases or clickbait we’ve found that hint at a scholarship is a scam.

 - “You’ve been selected”